Grade 6 Social Studies explores the history of Canada since 1867. Students explore themes in Canadian history through project work and story.

 Students study the history of Canada from pre-European contact to the present.
 Students practice and learn historical thinking skills like how to read primary sources, how to evaluate historical significance, and how to connect cause and consequence in order to tell a continuous story of our past.
 A major essay will be assigned to learn research and argument skills, and to delve more deeply into one topic.

-This course uses film as the medium for teaching history since 1900.
-The course examines political and social histories of the world as well as delving into media literacy, bias and cinematography.
+This course uses film as the medium to explore modern history, from 1900 to the present day.
+The course examines political and social histories of the world, delving into media literacy, bias and cinematography.